- snowfall (n.)

 - 1734, from snow (n.) + flake (n.).

 - also snow-man, 1827, from snow (n.) + man (n.).

 - 1931, in reference to Admiral Byrd's expedition, from snow (n.) + ending from automobile, etc.

 - 1771, from snow (n.) + storm (n.).

 - snowy (adj.)

 - Old English snawig; see snow (n.) + -y (2).
 Related: Snowiness.
-Cf. Middle Low German sneig, Old High German snewac, German schneeig, Old Norse snæugr, Swedish snögig, Danish sneig.
+Similar formation in Middle Low German sneig, Old High German snewac, German schneeig, Old Norse snæugr, Swedish snögig, Danish sneig.